CtrlK

 Progressive Disclosure

-Monolithic wall of text with no references to external files.
-Everything is inlined - patterns, sharp edges, validation checks, collaboration guidelines - resulting in an enormous single document.
-Content like the detailed sharp edges section, validation checks, and collaboration workflows should be split into separate referenced files.
+Monolithic wall of text with no references to external files despite the massive length.
+Everything is inline—patterns, sharp edges, validation checks, collaboration workflows—all in one enormous document.
+Content like the detailed sharp edges section, validation checks, and collaboration workflows could easily be split into separate referenced files.

 1 / 3